Survey on the geometric Bogomolov conjecture: Geometric Bogomolov conjecture

 The equivalence between the first two statement is nothing but Theorem~\ref{thm:yamaki6}.
 By \cite[Lemma~7.7]{yamaki6}, we see that (b) implies (c), which is not difficult.
 Thus the main contribution the theorem the assertion that (c) implies (b)

-Since the quotient of nowhere degenerate abelian variety by an abelian subvariety is again nowhere degenerate, the quotient $\mathfrak{m}/\mathfrak{t}$ is nowhere degenerate (cf. \cite[Lemma~7.8~(2)]{yamaki6}).
+Since the quotient of nowhere degenerate abelian variety by an abelian subvariety is again nowhere degenerate, $\mathfrak{m}/\mathfrak{t}$ is nowhere degenerate (cf. \cite[Lemma~7.8~(2)]{yamaki6}).
 Furthermore, $\mathfrak{m}/\mathfrak{t}$ has trivial $\overline{K}/k$-trace; see \cite[Remark~5.4]{yamaki7}.
-Thus the conjecture for general $A$ is reduced the conjecture for nowhere degenerate abelian varieties with trivial $\overline{K}/k$-trace.
+Thus the geometric Bogomolov conjecture for abelian varieties is reduced the conjecture for nowhere degenerate abelian varieties with trivial $\overline{K}/k$-trace.

 In a large part of the sequel, we will explain the idea of the proof of Theorems~\ref{thm:yamaki6} and \ref{thm:yamaki7}.
-As for Theorems~\ref{thm:yamaki6}, we give an idea of the proof in \S~\ref{sect:reductiontoNDcase}; we will not prove this theorem but give an outline the proof of a little weaker result.
-We recall in \S~\ref{sect:proofofgubler} the proof of Gubler's theorem because the idea of this proof is inspired by the proof of Gubler's theorem.
+As for Theorem~\ref{thm:yamaki6}, we give an idea of the proof in \S~\ref{sect:reductiontoNDcase}; we will not prove this theorem but give an outline the proof of a little weaker result.
+We recall in \S~\ref{sect:proofofgubler} the proof of Gubler's theorem because the idea of our proof is inspired by the proof of Gubler's theorem.
 Since the Gubler's proof is a non-archimedean analogue of the proof of Zhang's theorem, we also recall the idea of Zhang in \S~\ref{sect:zhang'sproof} and fundamental facts on non-archimedean geometry in \S~\ref{sect:nonarchimedeangeom}.
 We recall the structure of the canonical measures in \S~\ref{sect:structuretheorem}, as these measures are the key ingredients of the proof of Theorem~\ref{thm:yamaki6}.
-As for Theorem~\ref{thm:yamaki7}, we give an outline of the proof in \S~\ref{sect:proofofGBCforcurves} after remarking the canonical height of closed subvarieties in \S~\ref{sect:heightofsubvarietiels}.
+As for Theorem~\ref{thm:yamaki7}, we give an outline of the proof in \S~\ref{sect:proofofGBCforcurves} after recalling the notion of canonical heights of closed subvarieties in \S~\ref{sect:heightofsubvarietiels}.